Abdul Jalil Shah IV of Johor

-Paduka Sri Sultan ‘Abdu’l Jalil IV Ri’ayat Shah Zillu’llah fi al-’Alam bin Dato’ Bendahara Sri Maharaja Tun Habib Abdul Majid (or simply as Sultan Abdul Jalil Shah IV) was the Sultan and Yang di-Pertuan Besar of Johor and Pahang and their dependencies, who reigned from 1699 to 1718.
+Paduka Sri Sultan ‘Abdu’l Jalil IV Ri’ayat Shah Zillu’llah fi al-’Alam bin Dato’ Bendahara Sri Maharaja Tun Habib Abdul Majid (or simply as Sultan Abdul Jalil Shah IV, born Tun Abdul Jalil) was the Sultan and Yang di-Pertuan Besar of Johor and Pahang and their dependencies, who reigned from 1699 to 1718.

 He was the eldest son of Bendahara Tun Habib Abdul Majid who initially succeeded his father as the Bendahara of Johor in 1697.
 Following the death of Mahmud Shah II without an heir in 1699, Abdul Jalil was proclaimed as the next sultan.

-Beginning of Bendahara dynasty
+Beginning of the Bendahara dynasty

 Upon the death of Ibrahim Shah in 1685, his ten-year-old son, Mahmud Shah II, ascended the throne while state affairs were left to Bendahara Tun Habib Abdul Majid.
-As he grew up, Mahmud Shah gained a reputation for his caprice, and Johor gradually descended into a state of chaos.
+As he grew up, Mahmud Shah gained a reputation for his unpredictable behaviour, and Johor gradually descended into a state of chaos.
 This instability was exacerbated in 1697 by the death of Tun Habib.
-Although the bendahara's son, Tun Abdul Jalil, inherited the position and maintained some stability for a time, Johor was thrown into a state of upheaval in 1699, when Mahmud Shah was assassinated by a local chief, Megat Seri Rama, whose pregnant wife was executed at the sultan's orders.
-The assassination was carried out as the sultan was on his way to a mosque for Friday prayers.
+Although the bendahara's son, Tun Abdul Jalil, inherited the position and maintained some stability for a time, Johor was thrown into a state of upheaval in 1699, when Mahmud Shah was assassinated by a local chief, Megat Seri Rama, whose pregnant wife was executed on the Sultan's orders.
+The assassination was carried out as the Sultan was on his way to a mosque for Friday prayers.

-The assassination of Mahmud Shah marked the end of the Johor branch of the Melaka royal line and was a profound crisis for two reasons: firstly, the regicide was an act of treason, a grave offence according to the Malay worldview, and secondly, because Mahmud Shah had no known male successor.
+The assassination of Mahmud Shah marked the end of rulers of Johor who descended from the Sultans of the Malacca Sultanate and was a profound crisis for two reasons: firstly, the regicide was an act of treason, a grave offence according to the Malay worldview, and secondly, because Mahmud Shah had no known male successor.

 To fill the vacant throne, the aristocracy proclaimed Tun Abdul Jalil as the succeeding sultan at Kota Tinggi on 3 September 1699.
 His accession, however, did not receive the unanimous support of all the various factions within Johor.
-Many questioned the legitimacy of the sultan's rise to power.
+Many questioned the legitimacy of the Sultan's rise to power.
 A deeply religious man, Abdul Jalil Shah IV gradually took less interest in governing his kingdom, devoting more time instead to his faith and to his Acehnese wife Che Nusamah.

 War in Selangor and rise of the Bugis

 In 1715, the Bugis, based in Selangor, attacked and ransacked Kedah.
 As overlord of Selangor, Johor claimed part of the spoils.
 But while Malay custom allocated half the spoils to the overlord, Bugis custom entitled the overlord to only a tenth.
 Seeking to assert its claim, Johor attacked Bugis strongholds of Selangor and Linggi.
-Although Johor armies were numerically superior, the Bugis successfully repelled the attack.
+Although the Johor armies were numerically superior, the Bugis successfully repelled the attack.
 By 1717, Johor withdrew its forces from Selangor.

 The refusal of the Bugis to bow to Johor's demands exposed the sultanate's growing weakness.
 In addition, opposition factions towards Abdul Jalil's accession resulted several revolts against his regime.
 The turmoil set the stage for the emergence of the Siak prince, Raja Kecil.